-There is no standard fee charged for placement service, but an employment agency of good reputation will discuss the fee with you.
+No standard fee is charged for placement service, but an employment agency of good reputation will discuss the fee with you.
 You should read the contract carefully to be certain of the terms.
-There is usually a registration fee of about one dollar.
-If you secure a position through the efforts of the employment agency, the charge for this service may be from 30 to 40% of your first month's salary.
+There is usually a registration fee of about two dollars.
+If you obtain a position through the efforts of the employment agency, the charge for this service may be from 40 to 60% or more of your first month's salary.
 This depends on the amount of your salary and use of the installment plan for paying the charge.
 Never enroll in an agency unless you read the contract and understand the terms.
 And never enroll if the fee charged is excessive, or if you have no knowledge of the ethics of the organization.